jamescross91/ring-api-collector/README.md

 You can test locally with `serverless invoke local -f collect`.
 When you're ready to deploy the stack run `serverless deploy -v`

+### Requirements
+Dependency packaging requires Docker to be installed, and you to be running Node 6 or greater.